 It certainly used to be the case that implementing business process automation (or BPM) software was a months-long effort with high costs and personnel needs.
 Indeed, some BPM software from large vendors like Appian and Pega Systems is indeed expensive and time-consuming.
 To be fair, those products have capabilities targeted to large enterprises.

-However, modern low-code platforms like frevvo offer an easy visual system for automating everyday processes.
+However, modern low-code automation software like frevvo offer an easy visual system for automating everyday processes.
 You don’t need to be a coder-by-trade to use these tools.
 For example, our platform offers everything you need in a simple, easy-to-use package:

 - Drag-and-drop form design.